 We're also exactly two years out from the release of Beyoncé's Lemonade, the visual album that changed the world.
 So, better yet, what if Beyoncé upstages lil' Stormi Webster with an album titled After the Storm, a post-Lemonade album about the aftereffects of releasing Lemonade!
 Just a thought.

 However, the competition is fierce.
 These past few months have proven that Jenner is a shrewd social media user.
 (At least, that's the cynical view of this pregnancy reveal.)
 She kept quiet for months, barely sharing on social media, then guerrilla-shared a load of information about her secret pregnancy.
 She used silence to her advantage; when Jenner stopped posting and stopped going to events, we started listening harder.
 Then, when she had something to say, we double-tapped the shit out of it.
-Lemonade utilized a similar publicity style, except that it was an album, not a baby, and there weren't "anonymous" reports for months on end about an upcoming album.
+Lemonade utilised a similar publicity style, except that it was an album, not a baby, and there weren't "anonymous" reports for months on end about an upcoming album.

-There's also the matter of Jenner becoming a mommy blogger.
+There's also the matter of Jenner becoming a mummy blogger.
 If this is indeed her new career — blogging up baby — then likes matter even more than ever.
 Getting likes would be her new career, actually.
 And, let's be honest, Beyoncé doesn't need to win Instagram to reign supreme.
 She does that simply by existing.

 Read These Stories Next: